-Plan: We will implement a harmonized pipeline to integrate the analyses of eQTL, chromatin QTL (cQTL) and allelic sites using large data sets (i.e., PsychENCODE, CommonMind, and GTEx).
+Plan: We will implement a harmonized pipeline to integrate the analyses of eQTLs, chromatin QTLs (cQTLs) and allelic sites using large data sets (i.e., PsychENCODE, CommonMind, and GTEx).
 Such large-scale harmonization is acutely sensitive to batch effects, which our pipeline will try to remove.
 The gene expression matrix will be normalized according to sex, age, RNA Integrity Number (RIN) and library preparation batch for QTL analysis.
-For genotype data from different projects, we will develop a uniform imputation approach.
+We will develop a uniform imputation approach when processing genotype data from different projects.
 We will also use both 1000 Genomes Project and the recently released HRC Reference Panel for imputation on the Michigan imputation server.
-We will use Matrix eQTL and the fastQTL package for eQTL analysisanalysis.
+We will use Matrix eQTL and the FastQTL packages for eQTL identification.
 Finally, we will correct for multiple hypothesis tests of SNPs in linkage disequilibrium for a given gene during QTL analysis.
 Using these pipelines, we will harmonize the variation, regulatory and gene expression data from different large consortia and build a comprehensive QTL catalog.
 We will integrate the QTL catalog with AlleleDB, enhancers and gene expression to create a brain-specific multi-layered human genome variation database.
-We will use allelic sites to bolster the power of finding sQTLs using the open-source WASP tool [44].
+The allelic sites will be used to bolster the power of QTL detection using the open-source WASP tool [44].

 1f.
 Integrative modeling.
 Preliminary: Based on machine learning and network approaches, we have developed various integrated methods to model gene regulatory mechanisms.
-For example, we applied statistical models to find the relationships between the degree of TF binding and gene expression by integrating ChIP-seq and RNA-seq data {22955978}.
-Recently, we developed the DREISS method to integrate a state-space model with dimensionality reduction using matrix factorization to identify the temporal expression patterns for various biological processes such as the oscillation and degradation expression patterns during the cell cycle, embryonic development, and cancer development We have also developed the Loregic method to characterize the gene regulatory logics in complex systems [17].
-We used this Loregic to identify the cooperative logic among TFs binding to promoters and enhancers in leukemia by integrating ENCODE and TCGA data.
+For example, we applied statistical models to characterize the relationships between the extent of TF binding and gene expression by integrating ChIP-seq and RNA-seq data [45].
+Recently, we developed DREISS, a method to integrate a state-space model with dimensionality reduction using matrix factorization to identify the temporal expression patterns for various biological processes, such as the oscillation and degradation expression patterns during the cell cycle, embryonic development, and cancer progression [46].
+We have also developed Loregic, a method to characterize the gene regulatory logics in complex systems [17].
+We used Loregic to identify the cooperative logic among TFs binding to promoters and enhancers in leukemia by integrating ENCODE and TCGA data.
 We also have extensive experience in using the network framework to integrate human variation data.
-Our NetSNP method [47] quantifies the indispensability of each gene in the genome by incorporating multiple network and evolutionary properties.
-Based on network properties and other genomics features, we have developed FunSeq [47] and FunSeq2 [49] for prioritizing somatic variants.
+Our NetSNP method [47] quantifies the indispensability of each gene by incorporating multiple network and evolutionary properties.
+Based on network properties and other genomic features, we have developed FunSeq [47] and FunSeq2 [49] for prioritizing somatic variants.
 Using 1000 genomes data, we have prioritized mutations in non-coding regions that may cause diseases [47].